Events and Opportunities

 Selected Dates | Lunch Hour | Pierce Great Hall

-Beginning this spring semester, the Wilson Center will be hosting casual lunch conversations with special guests and faculty who have traveled and worked extensively in a cross-cultural setting.
-Grab your lunch, look for our table sign in the Pierce Great Hall, sit down and join us.
+Intimate without intimidating - small enough just for you to ask any questions about life, ministry and the world.
+Ongoing this year, Wilson Center will be hosting casual lunch conversations with special guests who have traveled and worked extensively in a cross-cultural setting.
+Grab your lunch, look for our sign at the table in the Pierce Great Hall, sit down and join us.
 Come and go as you need.

 Every Weekday | 1:00 - 1:20 p.m | Wilson Prayer Chapel